 How long will I keep information about you?

 In most cases, I will keep hold of your information for six years after the end of the current tax year.
 This is so that I can meet my obligations here in the UK for holding business records for tax purposes.
 After that time, your information will be removed.

 Where is your information kept?

-Most of my records are held within Europe and will not be transferred outside of the European Economic Area (EEA), with the exception of my email records and invoices.
+Most of my records are held within the UK and will not be transferred outside of the UK, with the exception of my email records and invoices.

 - My websites are hosted by a company called Kualo using servers located within the UK

 - My own records are held on a computer and backup drive physically located within the UK

 - They are also backed up to an online cloud service supplied by Amazon Web Services that is located within the UK